Recent Graduate's Success

 For a comprehensive list of teaching staff, please see our School of Computer Science Staff Pages.

 For international students who do not meet criteria for direct entry to this degree we offer the International Year One in Computer Science.
-Depending on your English language level you will study 3 or 4 terms then progress directly to the second year of this degree.
+Depending on your English language level you will study three or four terms then progress directly to the second year of this degree.

 Algorithms and Complexity